bmanders716/bmanders716.github.io/cookbook.md

 Genoise Sauce.

-_Ingredients_--1†oz. of butter.
+_Ingredients_--1‡Ø∫. of butter.
-               æ†oz. of flour.
+               Ó†Øz. of flour.
-               1Ω gills of stock.
+               1Ì†ßills of stock.
-               Ω wineglass of port.
+               Ì†∑ineglass of port.
                A tiny piece of carrot, turnip, and onion.
-               Ω teaspoonful of anchovy sauce.
+               Ì†¥easpoonful of anchovy sauce.
-               Ω teaspoonful of Harvey's sauce.
+               Ì†¥easpoonful of Harvey's sauce.
                Pepper and salt.

 _Method._--Melt the butter in a small stewpan, and fry the vegetables in